-Virginia’s Blue Ridge Parkway follows the ridge line of the Blue Ridge Mountains as it winds for almost 217 miles from Shenandoah National Park to the North Carolina border.
+The Blue Ridge Parkway follows the ridge line of the Blue Ridge Mountains as it winds for almost 217 miles from Shenandoah National Park to the North Carolina border.
+This summer, experience one of the best Virginia road trips driving The Blue Ridge Parkway with your family!
 The entire 469 mile Blue Ridge Parkway through both Virginia and North Carolina is one of the most visited areas managed by the U.S. National Parks System.

 I love road trips, and driving the entire Blue Ridge Parkway sounds absolutely idyllic to me.
 However, in my recent travels around the region, I’ve learned that driving the parkway straight through would be a terrible mistake.
 Why?
 Because there are so many fun places to stop just off the parkway.
 Not to mention that my kids would most certainly revolt if I attempted to drive over 200 miles at 45 MPH on windy roads with them in the backseat for an entire day.
-So, here’s my guide for an unforgettable road trip through Virginia’s Blue Ridge Parkway.
+So, here’s a guide for an unforgettable road trip on The Blue Ridge Parkway with your family.

 The Blue Ridge Parkway is one of the few places that my loyal friend, Google Maps, has failed me; there is simply not enough cell phone service up in the mountains to rely on your iPhone to get you to where you want to go.
 I highly recommend doing some research and developing a rough itinerary before heading out into the Blue Ridge Mountains.
 Also, don’t forget to pick up a map of the parkway at a visitor center along the way and use it for your more impromptu explorations for a safe and fun road trip through Virginia’s Blue Ridge Parkway with kids.